linode/docs/docs/guides/development/python/python-tuples-introduction/index.md

 ### Differences in Syntax

-To create a list in Python you must enclose your values using brackets (`[]`).
-Tuples, however, can be created enclosing values with parentheses (`()`) or by using a comma-separated collection of values.
+To create a List in Python, you must enclose your values using brackets (`[]`).
+Tuples, however, can be created by enclosing values with parentheses (`()`) or by using a comma-separated collection of values.
 You can exclude the parentheses, but you must ensure each value is separated by a comma (`,`).

 ### Immutable vs. Mutable

 Lists can change after they are created; programs can add items, remove items, replace items, or reorder items.
-A list is *mutable*.
+A List is *mutable*.
 This is not the case for a tuple.
 Tuples are *immutable*, which means that their values cannot change after the tuple is created.
 If a value needs to change in a tuple, you must create a new tuple with the change.

 ### Use cases for Lists and Tuples

-A tuple's immutability is convenient in cases where it’s important that the values in a collection stay the same.
-For example, you can represent rows of data as tuples and remain confident that each row of data will remain unchanged.
-Tuple immutability also ensures, for tuple unpacking, that the program can track the value of each of the unpacked variables.
+A tuple's immutability is convenient in cases where the values in a collection must stay the same.
+For example, you can represent rows of data as tuples and remain confident that each row of data remains unchanged.
+Tuple immutability also ensures tuple unpacking, that the program can track the value of each of the unpacked variables.

-Finally, tuples take up less memory than lists and instantiate faster, so in the rare case where speed is of the essence, they can provide an advantage.
+Finally, tuples take up less memory than Lists and instantiate faster, so in the rare case where speed is of the essence, they can provide an advantage.

-In cases where the collection needs regular modification, a list makes more sense.
-Because most programs require modification of dynamic data, it’s much more common to see lists used in Python programs.
+In cases where the collection needs regular modification, a List makes more sense.
+Because most programs require modification of dynamic data, it’s much more common to see Lists used in Python programs.